WTF Is a Lead Magnet?

 Typically downloaded as a PDF, this could be anything from reports on the proven benefits of a vegetarian diet, a guide to creating your world-famous nut butters at home, or any “secrets” or little-known facts or insights that users would willing give up their contact details to get their hands on.

 We have a selection of guides including email marketing tips, a calendar of food-related Twitter chats and a list of tools for running contests and giveaways.
-For an example of a more consumer friendly guide, check out the Ultimate Guide to Reducing Food Waste at Home over on The Food Rush.
+For an example of a more consumer friendly guide, check out the Ultimate Guide to Reducing Food Waste at Home over on Eco & Beyond.

 An email course consists of educational material delivered via a series of daily or weekly emails.
 These are particularly effective if they help users gain a new skill or develop a new habit.
 This might include switching to a new, healthy lifestyle or learning to cook a new exotic food in an authentic, traditional way.